njang/bgccApp/README.md

 # BGCC Children's Daily Reports
-Simple web app to log a child's daily activities for
+Simple web app to record children's daily activities for parents and teachers to utilize in promoting the child's growth

 ## User Persona
 1. Jackie Stewart is 51 year old teacher, currently working for the Becky Gates Children's Center of Texas A&M University.
 She is passionate about early childhood development and providing a nurturing and positive environment that cultivates curiosity and love of learning.